duocircle/Office365-Setup-DKIM-DMARC-SPF/README.md

 Let's set the scene - you've inherited the family business, **Widgets LLC**.
 You've bought the domain "widgets.com", purchased an Office365 subscription, and you've sent your first email from @widgets.com.
 Hurrah!

-You've read stories about phishing, spear-phishing, "sextorsion", etc., and you suspect that without a rigorous "phishing checkup", your fresh new domain is ripe for abuse (*and you're right!*).
+You've read stories about phishing, spear-phishing, "sextortion", etc., and you suspect that without a rigorous "phishing checkup", your fresh new domain is ripe for abuse (*and you're right!*).

 This checkup will guide you through the process of optimally configuring your Office365-hosted domain for email hygine and phishing protection.